-The major difference between the two SMN gene copies is the C (SMN1) to T (SMN2) nucleotide change in exon 7, in which occurs during ore-mRNA splicing.
+The major difference between the two SMN gene copies is the C (SMN1) to T (SMN2) nucleotide change in exon 7, which occurs during pre-mRNA splicing.
 Because of this difference, SMN2 mostly makes an mRNA message that excludes exon 7 and produces a smaller, unstable SMN protein.
 SMN1 makes mRNA message that includes exon 7 and makes functioning full-length SMN protein.
 This process is explained below. (a) The SMN1 and SMN2 gene organization on chromosome 5. (b) the SMN genes are turned on by their respective promoters (areas of DNA that turn genes on) in a process called transcription.
 Transcription results in a preliminary RNA that contains an intermediate blueprint for protein production.
 RNA splicing removes segments of RNA called introns from the preliminary message, which are not part of the protein blueprint.
 The remaining blueprint regions are called exons.
-Notice exon 7 is missing from the SMN2 mRNA, due to defective RNA splicing. (d) The final mRNA message that results from the splicing process is used as the template for protein productions in a process called translation (retrieved from https://www.curesma.org/wp-content/uploads/2020/09/09172020 Genetics-of-SMA vWeb.pdf).
+Notice exon 7 is missing from the SMN2 mRNA, due to defective RNA splicing. (d) The final mRNA message that results from the splicing process is used as the template for protein productions in a process called translation (retrieved from the Cure SMA Genetics of SMA).

 The unique genetics of SMA provided an important clue for development of therapies targeting increased normal splicing of SMN2 (Lorson et al., 2010, Arnold et al., 2012, Kolb and Kissel, 2011, Finkel et al., 2014, Finkel et al. 2017).
 Many drug development efforts focused on increasing SMN protein production by correcting the splicing error in the SMN2 gene (Hua et al., 2007; see also SMA Drug Pipeline).
 These efforts culminated in the approval of the first SMN2 modulator for SMA, nusinersen, in 2016 and a second SMN2 modulator, risdiplam, in 2020.
+Both of these treatments have since have been shown to result in a clinical improvement in motor function of patients with SMA (Qiao et al., 2023).